GENERATION Z - THE LARGEST COHORT IN THE HISTORY OF THE PLANET

 Financial Fitness for Families is Paramount

-Parents are the gateway, banks are the canal.
+Parents are the gateway.
 87% of high school student acknowledge that they consider their parents as a primary resource to seek financial information but only 22% reported to talk frequently to their parents about money.
-Banks like ING can step in here and facilitate the conversation, building trust and market share.
+Banks can step in, facilitate the conversation, build trust and market share.